dyorg/slim-token-authentication/README.md

 ### Header

-By default middleware tries to find token from `Authorization` header.
+By default middleware tries to search token from `Authorization` header.
 You can change header name using `header` option.
 Is expected in Authorization header the value format as `Bearer <token>`, it is matched using a regular expression.
 If you want to work without token type or with other token type, like `Basic <token>`, you can change the regular expression pattern setting it on `regex` option.